norcams/iaas/docs/enduser/pilot.rst

 We do not guarantee anything during the pilot phase.
 We will try to keep things up and running, but this is done on a best effort basis.

+Every week we will reinstall a compute node that has been running for the last three weeks.
+When this happens, all instances running on the compute node will be terminated.
+The compute node used for new instances will always be running for three weeks before scheduled reinstall.
+We will also *try* to notify users running on a compute node scheduled for reinstall 24 hours before the reinstall.

-Every three weeks, we will schedule a downtime window where all services in the cloud will be reinstalled.
-When this happens, all instances will be terminated.
+Every four weeks, we will schedule a downtime window where all services in the cloud will be unavailable.
+We will try to make running instances available in this window.

 Contact
 -------